aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-project-database/_index.md

 import java.net.URLClassLoader;
 import java.util.UUID;
 ```

+## How to connect to Project Server
+Establishing a reliable connection is the foundation for reading project data.
+Make sure the SQL Server instance is reachable from your Java host and that the login you use has **SELECT** permissions on the Project Server schema.

 ## Step 1: Set Up Database Connection
 Create an `MspDbSettings` instance that holds the JDBC connection string.
 Replace the placeholder values with your actual server details.